 No. Compliance Criteria Timeline Intent and Clarification Objective 7.1.
 1: At least one person is appointed as responsible for co 7.1.1.a [EM-MS 2.1 EM-MS 3.2] One or more people are responsible for the overall management of the Internal Management System, as well as for the management of compliance with each FPS module.
 C-Y0 Clarification: The Certificate Holder shall clearly identify who is responsible for the overall management of the Internal Management System (IMS Manager), as well as any individual(s) responsible for the implementation of and training for each module of the FPS.
 These roles can be filled by the same person.
 The IMS must include a commitment by senior management to comply with the FPS and provide the appropriate resources and authority to personnel who manage implementation of the FPS.
 In order to adequately implement human resources (HR) requirements, there must be an experienced and qualified HR manager included with clear responsibilities related to human resources systems and compliance with relevant requirements.
 The HR Manager must be an experienced professional, trained in human resources management.
-S/he has the authority to make HR decisions Recommendations: Where there are multiple sites within the Certificate implementing the same management system, it is best practice to have an on-site management representative that serves as a point person for each site on IMS matters. management may still be responsible for this role and have responsibilities under the IMS, but this is framed differently.
-Merged
+S/he has the authority to make HR decisions Recommendations: Where there are multiple sites within the Certificate implementing the same management system, it is best practice to have an on-site management representative that serves as a point person for each site on IMS matters.
+Previously this was to be defined as senior management and was not tied to a formal internal management system.
+Senior management may still be responsible for this role and have responsibilities under the IMS, but this is framed differently.
+Merged EM-MS 3.2.